Kings Hawaiian Ham and Cheese Sliders

 - 💯 Why You’ll Love It: These sliders combine sweet, soft Hawaiian rolls with smoky Gouda and ham for the perfect comfort food.
 They are perfect for parties because you can assemble, refrigerate, and bake when you are ready.

 These take your everyday ham and cheese sliders and put a really fun twist on them with smoked gouda, a nuttier cheese version.
-Double this recipe and make two pans – one for now and one for later.

-These are the perfect sandwiches for a crowd, and we love to have them at birthday parties, graduation parties, and any gathering, really!
+We love to have them at birthday parties, graduation parties, and any gathering, really!
 I like to serve them alongside my Old Fashioned Cornbread Salad.

 Ingredients and Substitutions